 The next time Nate saw Ebby, she acted as if nothing had happened.
 He was greeted with the same smile and gesture to come sit with her.
 He decided not to broach the subject of the dinner and instead, returned the invitation.

 “I’m off tomorrow night,” he said.
 “Would you like to go to a nice restaurant and have dinner?”
 He wondered if things had changed between them when she gave but a quick glance into his eyes and coolly said, “no thank you.”

 Did she think of him now as someone who had invaded her life?
 Was she afraid that maybe she had shown him a part of herself that she had so carefully tried to hide?
 Only time would tell if their friendship had suffered, but she now had become even more of a puzzle to him and possibly even more of a challenge.

 Nate continued to drive by her place and eventually noticed a pattern.
 Ebby visited the cemetery every Friday at the same time, without fail.
 The same car was always parked at the church.

 On the days he was on duty, he would take himself out of service for the few hours he spent watching Ebby.

-He had skirted the law by following her and his surveillance had not been warranted by any probable cause, other than his own personal interest.
-Now he had knowledge about her life and that knowledge was garnered by what he was sure that she would consider to be…a betrayal.
+He had skirted the law by following her, and his surveillance had not been warranted by any probable cause, other than his own personal interest.
+Now he had knowledge about her life and that knowledge was garnered by what he was sure she would consider to be…a betrayal.